Permanent Residents and Disability

 Noncitizens who are veterans or active duty members of the U.S. military are also eligible for disability benefits.
 When a noncitizen applies for SSI, he or she must prove their noncitizen status.
 The U.S. has International Social Security agreements when several countries that allows benefit protection for workers who divide their careers between the U.S. and another country.

-For more information on permanent residents and Social Security disability, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free case evaluation.
-Gardberg & Kemmerly, P.C.
-Attorneys at Law represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
+For more information on permanent residents and Social Security disability, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free case evaluation.
+Gardberg & Kemmerly, P.C. represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.